kubenetworks/kubenetworks.github.io/docs/quickstart/6_kubevpn_clone.md

 -H, --headers=[]:
 Traffic with special headers (use `and` to match all headers) with reverse it to target cluster cloned workloads.
-If not special, redirect all traffic to target cluster cloned workloads. eg: --headers a=1 --headers b=2
+If not special, redirect all traffic to target cluster cloned workloads. eg: --headers foo=bar --headers env=dev

 --image='docker.io/naison/kubevpn:v2.2.17':
 Use this image to startup container